akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 user and Akka internals.
 So, use at your own risk!

 Several `use-dispatcher` configuration settings that previously accepted an empty value to fall back to the default dispatcher has now gotten an explicit value of `akka.actor.internal-dispatcher` and no longer accept an empty string as value.
+If such an empty value is used in your `application.conf` the same result is achieved by simply removing that entry completely and having the default apply.

 For more details about configuring dispatchers, see the @ref[Dispatchers](../dispatchers.md)